shirleyxueli41/Tufts_workshops/nfcore_rnaseq/hands-on/01_fetchngs.md

 Removed /cluster/tufts/biocontainers/workshop/Spring2024/fetchngs/work/0f/409afa1c6ded02885970255b88da06
 ```

-You also clean the work/ directory by `rm -r work/`
+You also clean the `work/` directory by `rm -r work/`

 ### Summary
-After you run this pipeline successfully, you should be able to see your output in
+After successfully running this pipeline, your specified output directory will contain the FASTQ files that were downloaded from the NCBI database.
+These files will be the raw sequencing reads that you will use for the next pipeline, nf-core/rnaseq.
+Next, we will proceed with the [nf-core/rnaseq](https://nf-co.re/rnaseq/3.14.0) pipeline to further process this dataset and conduct RNA-Seq data analysis.